chanturia/TAU_PHP_API_CLIENT/docs/Api/StoreApi.md

-Creates a new Product for a Store by included product parameters product type, product name, description, brandID, images and optionally merchantids .
-Returns JSON Product Object consisting of productID, product name and product description.
+Creates a new Product for a Store by included product parameters.
+Product that will be created will be connected with this Store

 ### Example
 ```php